 Night, Night.
 Sleep Tight!
 Parrot Sleep Supplies

 "Parrots of the World" by Fern Van Sant, DVM is a helpful resource for determining the amount of sleep each particular species needs.
 Van Sant references the proximity of a particular species habitat to the equator making it possible to determine how many hours of daylight and sleep the bird needs.
 Van Sant identifies that birds are particularly sensitive to photo-periods.
 Regulating the daily rhythms of your bird's natural habitat to your household schedule will require planning and bird sleep supplies.

-Cage covers are a multi-use nighttime accessory.
-No only do they assist in blocking out light, they are helpful in keeping dust and dander in the cage and in keeping pet birds quiet in the morning.
-Choose a cover made especially for the brand of cage you wish to use it on, especially if you have a chewer!
-Blankets and sheets that contain flame retardant chemicals should be avoided.
+Cage covers are a multi-use night-time accessory.
+Not only do they assist in blocking out light, cage covers are helpful in keeping dust and dander inside the cage and in keeping pet birds quiet in the morning after the sun rises.
+You can purchase a cover made especially for the brand and model of bird cage you have.
+These bird cage covers often have helpful features such as Velcro closures and roll up openings.

 Finally, a comfortable bird perch placed in a high corner of the sleeping cage can be likened to the perfect mattress!
 A textured bird perch made from natural materials is ideal.
 Cholla wood, Booda Cotton Rope Perches and Sandy Perches are great choices because they provide texture for digging claws into.
 Each has enough texture to allow your bird's feed to easily grab on.
 Avoid using slippery manzanita bird perches or smooth pine dowel bird perches as the highest perch in the cage unless they are scored with sand paper or a razor.
 Don't place the sleeping perch above your bird's water or food bowls unless you like to wash dishes!